If you’ve ever tried scaling your marketing or sales with HubSpot, you’ve probably experienced a one-two punch—by the platform’s price and complexity.

 2. ActiveCampaign — Advanced Marketing Automation & CRM

-Newer “Autonomous Marketing/Active Intelligence” branding aside, the real advantage is still its granular triggers, conditional content, and branch-level testing that speed up iteration without rebuilding flows.
+Newer “Autonomous Marketing/Active Intelligence” branding aside, the real advantage of this HubSpot alternative is still its granular triggers, conditional content, and branch-level testing that speed up iteration without rebuilding flows.

 Key Features